sdairs/coffeeshop-benchmark/README.md

 If testing the same database with different storage formats (e.g. ClickHouse with MergeTree vs ClickHouse with Iceberg), add them as different top level directories (e.g. `clickhouse` and `clickhouse_iceberg`).

+## Note on Snowflake & Databricks results

+These are the results from the original benchmark posted to LinkedIn by the original author (see [credits](#credits)).
+They have been extracted from the images and put into CSVs so we can replot them.
+See the original post for methodology on those results.
+Any differences between the original results and the results in this repository are human error when extracting (if you see something, please let me know so I can fix it).

 ## Contributions

 If you'd like to add another database, please submit a PR that adds a new directory for the database with the updated queries and results.